Overview

 This program is offered completely online.

-Both concentrations qualify students for entry level positions in a variety of fields.
+This program qualifies students for entry-level positions in a variety of fields.

 With a degree in Paralegal Studies, students can begin an exciting career in a variety of fields, including: